msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = 5.1.3 - 2022-01-05 =
 * You can safely update this plugin if you’re running WooCommece 3.0 or newer **but we’ll very soon drop support for WooCommerce previous to 3.4 (which was launched in May 2018)**
 * New option to set Payshop reference validity to 15 days
+* Small bug fixes on checking the payment methods key length
 * Tested with WordPress 5.9-RC1-52446 and WooCommerce 6.1.0-rc.2
 * Happy New Year!